Operative Vaginal Deliveries

 Is Every Broken Bone The Result Of Medical Negligence?

 No. Sometimes babies suffer birth injuries through no fault of an obstetrician, nurse or other medical professional.
 Try as they might, doctors can’t prevent every birth injury.
-That’s true even for the most-experienced, highly-educated physicians.
+That’s true even for the most experienced, highly-educated physicians.
 Injuries happen; delivering children is a complex medical situation, with many risks.
 That’s not always the case, though.
-Undoubtedly, some broken clavicles are caused by medical malpractice.
+Some broken clavicles are caused by medical malpractice.

 All medical professionals have a sworn obligation to provide their patients with adequate care.
 Doctors, nurses and hospital staff members are bound to perform their duties in accordance with the accepted standards of the medical profession, standards that can change from patient to patient.
 Healthcare professionals who deviate from these norms, causing harm to a patient, can be held accountable for their negligence in a civil lawsuit.
 All of this holds true when a child is the one who was injured.